BhuvanSharma02/Roadwise/README.md

 - Android device with API 26+ (Android 8.0 Oreo or higher)
 - Python 3.8+ with `pip`
 - A Firebase project with Firestore and Authentication enabled
-- Google Maps API key (or osmdroid for offline maps)

 ---

 ### 📱 Android App Setup